the-bucketless/bdc/data/README.md

   <li>Adjusting all coordinates up and to the left (https://twitter.com/the_bucketless/status/1508478054175154177).</li>
   <li>Occasionally touching up coordinates beyond that.</li>
   <li>Adding goalie jersey numbers.
 It's rare that I'll do this for any other player, but I think it's important to keep track of which one of them is the goalie.</li>
   <li>Removing tracks that aren't around for more than 6 frames.
-These are often what I've taken to calling phantoms (false positives from the object detection).
+These are often what I've taken to calling phantoms (false positives from the object detection model).
 This will occasionally remove a legitimate track, but if the player's around for less than a 5th of a second, I think we can ignore them.</li>
   <li>Removing any other phantoms that come up.</li>
   <li>Merging track_id values representing the same player when within a few frames of each other.</li>
   <li>Imputing coordinates for players if they go missing for a few frames.</li>